- Planning your Bachelor of Theology

 Zoom is the web conferencing system used at the University of Otago.
 You will need a webcam and headset microphone to take part, and you will need to make sure that your computer system has the requirements, and is correctly set up to run Zoom.
 For more information, please read the Zoom Support Page.

-The specific URL for each videoconference meeting room can be found under Course Information on that papers Blackboard page.
+The specific URL for each videoconference meeting room can be found under 'Zoom Information' on that paper's Blackboard page.

 Please create a Zoom account using your University username.
 All Student accounts must only be prefixed by student\ e.g. student\blojo456.